ecotaxa/ecotaxa_py_client/docs/ProjectsApi.md

 with ecotaxa_py_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = projects_api.ProjectsApi(api_client)
-    ids = "1" # str | String containing the list of one or more id separated by non-num char.     **If several ids are provided**, one stat record will be returned per project. taxa_ids = "all" # str | **If several taxa_ids are provided**, one stat record will be returned per requested taxa, if populated.    **If taxa_ids is all**, all valued taxa in the project(s) are returned. (optional) if omitted the server will use the default value of ""
+    ids = "1" # str | String containing the list of one or more project id separated by non-num char.     **If several ids are provided**, one stat record will be returned per project. taxa_ids = "all" # str | **If several taxa_ids are provided**, one stat record will be returned per requested taxa, if populated.    **If taxa_ids is all**, all valued taxa in the project(s) are returned. (optional) if omitted the server will use the default value of ""

     # example passing only required values which don't have defaults set